ceresBakalite/ceres/README.md

 manipulation is open to debate.

-The functions presented here have been used as the basis for handling large JSON lists as their text based structure is highly conducive to managing one to one, one to many, and many to many data constructs.
+The functions presented here have been used as the basis for handling large JSON lists as their text based structure is highly conducive to managing one to *n* data constructs.
+They can be particularly useful when traversing long cartesian joins.

 <br>